Friday, 24 March 2023

 • Making our own Poppies for Remembrance.

-• Watching the CBeebies film "Poppies" on Remembrance Day and observing the silence at 11am.
+• Watching the CBeebies film "Poppies" and observing the silence at 11am on Friday.

 Have a lovely weekend,